 • Line a baking sheet with parchment paper and set aside

-• Add the granulated sugar and softened butter to a large mixing bowl
+• Add the granulated sugar and melted butter to a large mixing bowl

-• Next, use an electric mixer to cream the butter and sugar until light and fluffy
+• Mix the butter and sugar until combined

 • Add the egg and vanilla extract